videlais/Unofficial-Ink-Cookbook/Chapter14/index.md

 ### Writing Ink Code

 Clicking on a Ink file from the Project View will show it in the Inspector View.
 Each file as an associated JSON Asset (the compiled file) and the ability to be played in Unity.

-However, the Ink Unity Integration plugin DOES NOT come with an editor or the ability to edit Ink files directly in Unity itself.
+The Ink Unity Integration plugin DOES NOT come with an editor or the ability to edit Ink files directly in Unity itself.
 For writing Ink, the Inky Editor is recommended.

-Clicking on the “Open” button from the Inspector View will prompt for the system-wide default editing program to associate the file with when opening.
+Clicking on the "Open" button from the Inspector View will prompt for the system-wide default editing program to associate the file with when opening.
 It is again highly recommended to use the Inky Editor when first learning Ink, but any text editor can work.

 Once open, add the following example Ink code:
-This is an example Ink file.

 ```ink
 * Choice 1